SciBorgo/Missing-data/paper/paper.md

 Broadly, there are two types of missing values in data: implicit and explicit missings.
-Explicit values are missing, but recorded; whereas with implicit missinges, their presence is implied based on other information in the data.
+Explicit values are missing, but recorded; whereas information in the data.
 For example, in  Table \@ref(tab:implicit-missings), player Koenen has missing values for quarters two and four.
 Sometimes values like these can be logically imputed, as it might be known that these values are